Using All The Acids But Still Breaking Out?

 Food

-The relationship between types of food and acne has not been conclusively proven, probably because this is difficult to objectively quantify, compounded by the diversity of our digestive landscape.
+The relationship between types of food and acne has not been conclusively proven, probably because this is difficult to objectively quantify, compounded by the diversity of our digestive biome landscape.

 Treating persistent acne can be a long, frustrating road.
 Many of our clients come to us initially confused about why the whole works is not improving their blemish situation, so I hope this has been helpful!